LegioN2004/SidcupFamilyGolf-clone/README.md

 # website clone

-This repository holds the code for the clone of the website [sidcupfamilygolf](sidcupfamilygolf.com)
+This repository holds the code for the clone of the website [sidcupfamilygolf](https://www.sidcupfamilygolf.com)

-I will add more details once the website is finished cloning
+I will add more details once the website has been finished cloning